shaikahmadnawaz/linux-terminal-commands/README.md

 - `-i` prompts system confirmation before deleting a file.
 - `-f` allows the system to remove without a confirmation.
 - `-r` deletes files and directories recursively.

+### 12. sudo

+Short for superuser do, **sudo** is one of the most popular basic Linux commands that lets you perform tasks that require administrative or root permissions.

+When using sudo, the system will prompt users to authenticate themselves with a password.
+Then, the Linux system will log a timestamp as a tracker.
+By default, every root user can run sudo commands for **15 minutes/session**.

+If you try to run sudo in the command line without authenticating yourself, the system will log the activity as a security event.

+`sudo`

+You can also add an option, such as:

+- **-k** or **–reset-timestamp** invalidates the timestamp file.
+- **-g** or **–group=group** runs commands as a specified group name or ID.
+- **-h** or **–host=host** runs commands on the host.